ethanKletschke/Perl-Command-Line-Parser/README.md

 # Perl Command Line Parser v1.2.1

-A test script written in [Perl](https://en.wikipedia.org/wiki/Perl "Source: Wikipedia.org") to parse command line arguments and output different things depending on the option entered.
+A test script written in Perl to parse command line arguments and output different things depending on the option entered.

-This project was made by Ethan Kletschke.
+- Author: Ethan Kletschke
+- Version: `1.2.2` (DEPRECATED)
+- Developed on: Windows 11
+- License: MIT

-## DEPRECATED!!
+## _**DEPRECATED!!**_

-This project is now deprecated.
-No further updates will happen unless someone else takes over.
+_**This project is now deprecated.
+No further updates will happen unless someone else takes over.**_

 ## Details of Project